Generalizable Synthetic Image Detection via Language-guided Contrastive Learning: Introduction

 \section{Introduction}

-The unyielding progress of deep learning has given rise to numerous prominent generative models, including generative adversarial networks (GANs) and diffusion models (DMs).
+\IEEEPARstart{T}{he} unyielding progress of deep learning has given rise to numerous prominent generative models, including \underline{G}enerative \underline{A}dversarial \underline{N}etworks (GANs) and \underline{D}iffusion \underline{M}odels (DMs).
 The photorealism and creativity exhibited by the images synthesized through these models have received increasing attention from various communities.
-In August of 2022, a DM-generated painting named Theater d'Opera Spatial claimed the first prize at the Colorado State Fair's digital art competition, catapulting generative models into the spotlight.
-While generative models may serve as a source of inspiration for artists and designers or provide entertainment, there is a grave apprehension regarding their potential for malicious use in the generation and dissemination of misinformation.
-Under this circumstance, it is urgent to develop forensic algorithms, capable of distinguishing synthetic images from real ones.
+In August of 2022, a DM-generated painting named Theater d'Opera Spatial (see Fig.~\ref{fig:demo} (a)) claimed the first prize at the Colorado State Fair's digital art competition, catapulting generative models into the spotlight.
+While generative models may serve as a source of inspiration for artists and designers or provide entertainment, there is a grave apprehension regarding their potential for malicious use in the generation and dissemination of misinformation (see Fig.~\ref{fig:demo} (b)).
+Under this circumstance, it is urgent to develop generalizable forensic algorithms, capable of distinguishing synthetic images from real ones.

-Several algorithms \cite{easyspot2020, grag2021, color_robust2022, dm_detection_2022} have been put forth to detect synthetic images by examining distinct artifacts left behind in the generation process.
-Along this line, Zhang \etal \cite{zhang2019detecting} introduced a spectrum-based method that detects checkerboard artifacts produced by GANs, which tend to form spectra replications in the frequency domain.
-Chandrasegaran \etal \cite{color_robust2022} claimed that the color information is a critical forensic feature for detecting GAN-generated images, as GANs struggle to capture the color distribution of underlying images.
-Wang \etal \cite{easyspot2020} proposed a data augmentation strategy, including compression and blurring, to enhance the detector's generalization capability.
-Recently, Corvi \etal \cite{dm_detection_2022} initiated the research on detecting DM-generated images, revealing that detectors trained solely on GAN images have inadequate generalizability to detect DM images.
-Despite the relative success of these algorithms, their performance, especially the generalization capability, is still far from being adequate to cope with the increasing number of synthetic models.
+Several algorithms have been proposed to improve the generalizability of synthetic image detectors through model transferability \cite{deepfingerprint}, data adaptability \cite{unidet}, data augmentation \cite{easyspot2020, improving2023}, etc. Despite the relative success of these algorithms, their performance, especially the generalization capability, is still far from being adequate to cope with the increasing number of synthetic models.
+As can be seen in Fig.~\ref{fig:head_fig}, existing algorithms Wang \cite{easyspot2020}, HiFi \cite{hifi}, and UniDet \cite{unidet} fail to generalize to detect unseen synthesis approaches.